zubeydesisman/programming-univbasics-nds-nested-hashes-lab-seattle-web-102819/README.md

 ### Key Image: Contact List or Spreadsheet

-To help you when reading the rest of this lesson, keep in mind that an Array of Hashes is well expressed by a contact list (or, if you're old enough a Rolodex).
+To help you when reading the rest of this lesson, keep in mind that an `Array` of `Hash`es is well expressed by a contact list (or, if you're old enough, a Rolodex).
 Take a card, add some standard fields to it (first name, family name, phone number, fax number, email address, etc.) and fill the fields in.
 Take another card and do the same.
 Take another card and do the same.
 Those three